Emmanuel Acho: Personal life

-Acho's older brother, Sam, played nine years in the NFL and is currently an ESPN sports analyst.
+Acho's older brother, Sam Acho, played in the NFL from 2011 to 2019 and has been a college football analyst for ESPN since 2021.

 On January 9, 2015, Eagles fan Hannah Delmonte contacted Acho via Instagram.
 Delmonte asked Acho to escort her to her junior prom if she received 2,000 retweets on Twitter.
 Acho felt 2,000 retweets was too low, so he increased it to 10,000 retweets and gave Delmonte one week to meet the goal.
 Less than three hours later, Delmonte posted a picture showing that she'd received over 10,000 retweets, and Acho accepted the invitation.
 On February 20, 2015, Acho took time off from his graduate studies at the University of Texas and flew to Purcellville, VA, to personally accept Delmonte's prom invitation, nicknamed 'Promposal' by the media.
 On May 9, 2015, Acho escorted Delmonte to her junior prom in Purcellville, VA.

-Acho is a Christian.
-Acho has continued his family's medical missionary work, writing in a 2018 tweet: "Everybody wants to be the #BlackPanther until it is time to actually save lives in Africa.
-My family's annual mission trip to #Nigeria COMPLETE!
+Acho self-identifies as a Christian.
+Acho has continued his family's medical missionary work, writing in a 2018 tweet: My family's annual mission trip to #Nigeria COMPLETE!
 We treated over 1,800 patients, performed 162 surgeries & tried to love like Jesus does."

-Acho delivered the Commencement speech at the University of Texas at Austin in May 2022, a moment he said was the 'biggest honor of my life'.
+Acho delivered the Commencement speech at the University of Texas at Austin in May 2022.

-He is also a baritone and piano player.